Detection of astrophysical gravitational wave sources by TianQin and LISA: Massive black holes binaries

 \textit{Inclination:} The error in the detection of the inclination of a MBHB in TianQin, LISA, and joint detection is shown in \fref{fig:mbhb_diota}.
-From the inset in the plot, we see that the SNR of a MBHB is symmetric for all three detection scenarios being the highest for a face-on or anti-face-on source, and the lowest for an edge-on source.
-However, the detection error does not have such a symmetric feature.
-Instead, the detection accuracy is the lowest for small inclinations ($\lesssim 40^\circ$) with an error of up to $3.4\pi$ in LISA, $2.5\pi$ in TianQin, and around $1.7\pi$ for joint detection.
-For higher $\iota$ the error in TianQin decrease to a level of around $0.25\pi$ except for two peaks around $55^\circ$ and $125^\circ$ with an error of around $1.2\pi$ and $0.5\pi$, respectively.
-The error in LISA also decreases to around $0.25\pi$ except for a peak around $90^\circ$ that goes up to around $0.8\pi$.
-The error in the joint detection is significantly lower than for the two detection scenarios going down to around $0.1\pi$ for $\iota\gtrsim40^\circ$ and having no significant peaks.
+From the inset in the plot, we see that the SNR of a MBHB is symmetric for all three detection scenarios being the highest for a face-on or anti-face-on source, and the lowest for an edge-on source, which is as expected because an edge-on source only emits one polarization while for a (anti-)face-on source the two polarizations have the same strength thus resulting in a stronger signal.
+Moreover, we see that for all inclinations the SNR in TianQin is lower than in LISA ranging between roughly 300 and 800 for the first, and 900 and 2400 for the second.
+The higher SNR in LISA results in a high detection accuracy with an error of around $10^{-3}\pi$ for edge-on sources and an error between $2.5\times10^{-3}\pi$ and $7.5\times10^{-3}\pi$ for sources with high and low inclinations ($\iota\lesssim30^\circ$ and $\iota\gtrsim150^\circ$).
+TianQin in contrast, only has a detection accuracy of around $4\times10^{-3}\pi$ for edge-on sources and an error of the order $10^{-2}\pi$ for low/high inclination sources.
+Due to LISA's significantly higher SNR and better detection accuracy, the SNR and error in the joint detection resemble those of LISA closely.
+The inclination is constrained more accurately when the source is edge-on although the SNR is lower in this case because edge-on sources only emit one polarization resulting in a higher contribution from higher-order spherical modes which makes it easier to estimate the inclination.